 Metropolis is one of the most exciting

-and exceptional works of art that humankind has produced.
+and exceptional works of art ever produced.
 This

 epic science fiction film is one of Germany's famous silent movies